-NCPA's strategies to reduce wildfire risk include continuous evaluation and improvement of its programs and procedures: including NCPA's (1) facility maintenance program, (2) emergency operating procedures, (3) vegetation management programs, and (4) asset documentation programs.
+NCPA's strategies to reduce wildfire risk include continuous evaluation and improvement of its programs and procedures.
+Current strategies include facility maintenance programs, inspection programs, vegetation management programs, and asset documentation programs.
 These programs include all details such as goals, objective or percentage, monitor ongoing work, accomplishments, internal and external audits, and detailed reports.
-There are no constraints such as budgets, availability of equipment, knowledge to effectively deploy, or qualified personnel to install and monitor effectively.

-- (1) Facility Maintenance Program: NCPA has a robust preventive maintenance program to maintain the safe and reliable operation of its transmission and distribution lines.
+Facility Maintenance Programs: NCPA has a robust preventive maintenance program to maintain the safe and reliable operation of its transmission and distribution lines.
 Given the growing risk of wildfires, opportunities for improvement have been identified and will be explored as part of each facility's improvement plan.
-Additionally, NCPA utilizes risk factors as identified in Section 4.B. during improvement plan evaluations.
-Improvements, such as listed below, may be implemented based on workable solutions and relative priorities: - The Collierville-Bellota (CB) 230 kV Gen-Tie Line: In 2020 NCPA made improvements on its longest transmission line.
-More than half of the line is within a Tier 2 fire threat zone.
-NCPA prioritized the safe and reliable operation of the line.
+Additionally, NCPA will utilize risk factors as identified in Section 4.B. to during improvement plan evaluations.
+Improvement may be implemented based on workable solutions and relative priorities:

+- The Collierville-Bellota (CB) 230 kV Gen-Tie Line: This transmission line is NCPA's longest.
+Much of the line is within a Tier 2 fire threat zone.
+NCPA prioritizes the safe and reliable operation of the CB line.
 The line is over 30 years old, and a thorough review of the line and its attendant facilities was recently undertaken.
-A list of improvements were made including insulation, hardware, and conductor damping improvements.
-These major improvements were completed in 2020.
-NCPA's aggressive approach to reduce transmission tie-line risk included completely upgrading insulators on this asset, NCPA's longest line, of 40 Miles.
-This project was considered a major cost in capital and prioritized for wildfire prevention.
-Avian deterrents and anti-nesting cones were also added in 2020. - McKay's Point 17 kV Overhead Line: This three-span distribution line is in a Tier 3 fire threat zone.
+A listing of maintenance improvements includes insulation, hardware, and conductor damping improvements.
+An avian protection plan is currently underway. - Mackay's Point 17 kV Overhead Line: This three-span distribution line is in a Tier 3 fire threat zone.
 This short line has been maintained and is monitored consistently.
-Because of its location and danger tree threat, NCPA has entered into a construction contract for fire hardening of this short span of line.
-Construction is tentatively scheduled to be completed in 2021 pending contractor availability. - Geothermal 230 kV Gen-Tie Transmission Line: This nine-span line connects with PG&E's 230 kV system.
+Because of its location and danger tree threat, NCPA is considering hardening improvements to the line. - Geothermal 230 kV Gen-Tie Transmission Line: This nine-span line connects with PG&E's 230 kV system.
 The line is characterized by long dead-ended spans and thick vegetation.
 The line is consistently inspected and maintained. - Geothermal Effluent Pump System 21 kV Line: This 6-mile distribution line is in a Tier 3 fire threat zone.
 This line was largely rebuilt following damage caused by the 2017 Valley Fire.
 The wood pole line has construction framing typical to distribution construction.
-NCPA has considered the implementation of avian protection on these lines, however due to the lack of nesting activities, no avian protection was installed. - (2) Emergency Operating Procedures: NCPA uses emergency operating procedures to safely react to wildfire fire events and help guide employees.
+NCPA is considering the implementation of avian protection on this line.